-(1).jpg&w=3840&q=75)

 What This Means

-AI decision-making refers to algorithmic systems that evaluate inputs, apply learned patterns, and generate probabilistic outcomes.
+AI decision-making uses algorithmic systems to evaluate inputs, detect patterns, and generate probabilistic outcomes (ai impact on decision making)

-In enterprise environments, AI vs human intelligence is best understood as a division of cognitive labor.
-AI optimizes decisions under known constraints.
-Humans govern decisions where objectives, values, or constraints are unclear or changing
+In enterprise environments, ai vs human intelligence is best understood as a division of cognitive labor.
+AI optimizes decisions under known constraints, while humans govern decisions where objectives, values, or constraints are unclear or changing.

 Core Comparison / Explanation